Category: Genus page

 Sphecodes

 Sphecodes are a group of diverse and enigmatic cleptoparasites.
-Members of this genus are thought to predominately parasitize nests of other ground or wood-nesting halictids, mainly Lasioglossum, but also Halictus, Agapostemon, Augochlorella, and possibly Andrena and Calliopsis.
-Although genus-level identification of this genus is straightforward–a fairly wasp-like bee with a dark head and thorax, and…
+Members of this genus are thought to predominately parasitize nests of other ground or wood-nesting bees, mainly Lasioglossum, but also Halictus, Agapostemon, Augochlorella, Andrena, Perdita, and Calliopsis.
+Deciphering the host associations of Sphecodes can be quite a challenge because their phenology does not always mirror that…

 -